LangLangBart/gh-find-code/readme.md

 - The extension uses the `EDITOR` environment variable to open files in your editor.
   Currently, only `VSCode` and `Vim` are supported.
 If the `EDITOR` variable isn't set, nothing will happen.
 You can specify your preferred editor when launching the extension.

-<sub>⚠️ The code from these files is held temporarily and gets removed when this program
+- The code from these files is held temporarily and gets removed when this program ends.
-ends.</sub>

 ```sh
 # Set the editor to Visual Studio Code